 Students selected will earn an hourly rate based on their qualifications, education level, and set within the basic hourly range of ($13.00-$23.00); this rate includes locality which varies depending on geographic location.

 - Opportunity to gain experience in research, analysis, report writing, oral briefings, policy development, program analysis, and computer applications as related to the acquisition workforce

 - Paid Salary

 - Earn annual leave, sick leave and paid federal holidays

-- Be a U.S. citizen (Interns cannot hold dual-citizenship)
+- Be a U.S. citizen (Interns may NOT hold dual-citizenship).

 NOTE: Some positions may require pre-employment drug testing.

-Application packets MUST NOT include Personally Identifiable Information (PII) such as Social Security Numbers, Financial Information, Race/Ethnicity, or Photographs.
+Application packets MUST NOT include information such as a Social Security Number, Financial Information, Race/Ethnicity, or Photographs.